 - 1. Mount analyzer at a convenient eye level. - 2.
 Confirm sample pressure is less than the analyzer specification (20psig).
 If it is higher, use a suitable regulator which must have a stainless steel diaphragm. - 3.
 Deal with any potential condensation or liquid contamination issues. - 4.
-Connect the sample line to the sample inlet port with 1/4" ss tubing. - 5.
+Connect the sample line to the sample inlet port with 1⁄4" tubing. - 5.
 Pressurize the sample line to line pressure (between 1psig and 20psig). - 6.
 Leak check every fitting and weld from the analyzer inlet to the sample tap. - 7.
 Connect vent line to outside or a suitable purge system. - 8.
 If using a span gas, connect it to the span port on the back of the analyzer.
-See step 25 below.
+See step 25 below. - 9.
+Connect power, relay contacts, analog output and RS485 if desired.
+If using conduit, run the power and alarms in one conduit, and the analog output and RS485 in the other.

-- 9. Connect power, relay contacts, analog output and RS485 if desired.
-If using conduit, run the power and alarms in one conduit, and the analog output and RS485 in the other. - 10.
-Turn on the analyzer with the switch on the power entry module on the back panel. - 11.
+- 10. Turn on the analyzer with the switch on the power entry module on the back panel. - 11.
 Adjust the sample flow to approximately 1 SCFH with the Flow control valve. - 12.
-Allow the sample gas to purge the unit for a few minutes.
-Make sure the cell cap is in place. - 13.
 If you are not using the advanced features, set up the alarms and the output range from the front panel of the analyzer.

-14. Optional:
+13. Optional: